+Condo owners own their own unit, plus a share in the property’s condo corporation.
 A condo corporation is a legal entity that represents the collective interests of the unit owners of that building.
-They are businesses (hence the term ‘corporation’) that perpetuate both the shared ownership of common areas and the outright ownership of individual units.
-They also hold the authority to create and enforce rules (known as bylaws) which must be adhered to by all owners and occupiers.
-When the property is built, the developer will form a condo corporation, assigning owners a share of the corporation with the sale of each unit until ownership is entirely transferred to residents.
+They perpetuate both the shared ownership of common areas and the outright ownership of individual units.
+They also hold the authority to create and enforce rules (known as bylaws) which must all owners and residents have to follow.
+When the property is built, the developer will form a condo corporation, assigning each owner a share of the corporation with the sale of each unit.

-Purchasing a re-sale unit avoids this issue and affords buyers the opportunity to view the property in person.
+On the other hand, purchasing a re-sale unit avoids these complexities and affords buyers the opportunity to view the property in person.
 There’s also little or no waiting period before you can move into your new home.
-Deposits for re-sale units are often much lower and typically there is no GST/HST to pay.
+Deposits for re-sale units are often much lower and typically there is no sales tax to pay.

-Conversely, purchasing a re-sale condo offers less flexibility in your choice of unit.
-With older buildings, modern communal amenities (such as pools and hot tubs) are less common, and, as mentioned, major repairs (that can cause an increase in monthly maintenance fees) are more likely to occur during your ownership.
+But, purchasing a re-sale condo offers less flexibility in your choice of unit.
+With older buildings, modern communal amenities (such as pools and hot tubs) are less common.
+Plus, major repairs (that can cause an increase in monthly maintenance fees) are more likely to occur during your ownership.
 For newer re-sale units, you’ll only receive the portion of the building warranty that has yet to expire.